tuiwidgets/tuiwidgets/doc/ZWindowFacet.rst

    .. rst-class:: tw-virtual
    .. cpp:function:: bool isExtendViewport() const

-      If this function returns true and the window does not fit into the terminal size, the viewport mode of :cpp:class:`Tui::ZTerminal` will be enabled to allow scrolling to view all parts of the window.
+      If this function returns :cpp:expr:`true` and the window does not fit into the terminal size, the viewport mode of :cpp:class:`Tui::ZTerminal` will be enabled to allow scrolling to view all parts of the window.

       The base class always returns :cpp:expr:`false`.